-The first article of each applicable law stipulates the objects of the organization.
-The clause spells out what we desire to achieve through insurance services by cooperatives.
+Each applicable law stipulates the objects of each law and of each organization.
+The clause spells out what cooperatives desire to achieve through insurance services.

 - Article 1 This law has for its objective the promotion of the sound development of the farmers cooperative system, thereby improving agricultural productivity and the socio-economic states of farmers as well as ensuring the development of national economy. - Article 7 A cooperative has for its objective the performance of business in order to serve its members and member cooperatives to the maximum degree.